 Beatings were administered to force people to reveal hidden stores of food, or to admit rightist tendencies.
 Desecrating corpses means eating the dead.
 The Huaidian commune was part of the Xingyang prefecture, where more than a million people in a population of 8.5 million died of starvation within half a year.

-The specifics varied from commune to commune, but the dead and the dying were to be found everywhere.
+Although the specifics varied from commune to commune, the dead and the dying were to be found everywhere.

 There were no anguished appeals to heaven, no hemp-robed funerals, no firecrackers and hell money to see the departed to their final destination, no sympathy, no grief, no tears, no shock, no dread.
 Tens of millions departed this world in an atmosphere of mute apathy.34